savonet/book/language.md

 ### References

-As indicated above, by default, the value of variables cannot be changed.
+As indicated above, by default, the value of a variable cannot be changed.
 However, one can use a _reference_ in order to be able to do this.
-Those can be seen as memory cells, containing values of a given fixed type, and are created with the `ref` keyword with, as argument the initial value of the cell.
+Those can be seen as memory cells, containing values of a given fixed type, which can be modified during the execution of the program.
+They are created with the `ref` keyword, with the initial value of the cell as argument.
 For instance,

 ```{.liquidsoap include="liq/ref1.liq" to=0}
 ```